 Directed by Paul Cosca

-Produced by Brikenbrak Theatre Project
+Produced by Brikenbrak Theatre Project in association

-At Dream Theatre, Chicago
+At the Viaduct Theatre, Chicago